Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Over (137.5)

-Michigan State is 16-14-0 against the spread this season compared to Kansas State's 22-10-0 ATS record.
-The Spartans are 16-14-0 and the Wildcats are 17-15-0 in terms of hitting the over.
-The teams score an average of 145.7 points per game, 8.2 more points than this matchup's total.
-Over the past 10 contests, Michigan State is 6-4 against the spread and 7-3 overall while Kansas State has gone 6-4 against the spread and 6-4 overall.
+Michigan State has gone 16-14-0 against the spread, while Kansas State's ATS record this season is 22-10-0.
+A total of 16 out of the Spartans' games this season have hit the over, and 17 of the Wildcats' games have gone over.
+The teams combine to score 145.7 points per game, 8.2 more points than this matchup's total.
+Michigan State is 6-4 against the spread and 7-3 overall in its last 10 contests, while Kansas State has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.